-Yet, according to Paul, the Christian life is the best life there is.
-It is true that when you take up your cross there will be a burden to bear, but the benefits far out weigh the costs.
+According to Paul, the Christian life is the best life there is.
+It is true that when you take up your cross, there will be a burden to bear, but the benefits far outweigh the costs.

 Not even life itself can compare to what we gain with Christ.
 Jesus wants us to stop trying to control our own destiny and to let him direct our paths.
-He knows better than we do what real life is about.
+He knows better than we do about real life.

-When we give our life in service to Him He will send the Holy Spirit to comfort, instruct, fill us with joy, and guide us through our troubles, and onto the path he would have us follow.
+When we give our lives in service to Him He will send the Holy Spirit to comfort, instruct, fill us with joy, and guide us through our troubles, and onto the path, he would have us follow.